dulnikovsky/magicstompfrenzy/README.md

 After that you can edit patches.
 To choose the patch to edit double-click on it in the patches list.
 The chosen patch will be transferred to the temporary memory of your Magicstomp and will become the "active" patch.
 This will also activate the editor window.
 In this window you can change the parameters of the chosen patch.
 The changes will become audible immidiately.
 When a patch has been changed it will be also marked with a yellow box in the list.
 Using the "Undo/Redo" button you can compare the orginal patch with the edited patch.

+### Copying and swapping patches

-You can also swap and copy patches in the list using according buttons.
+You can swap and copy patches using according buttons.
+Swapping can be done in user memory tab only.
+Copying  can be done to user memory only as well.

+### Importing and exporting patches

+You can import patches from UB9 or SMF files into either the user or imported tab using the "File" menu.
+If imported into user tab you can transit all imported patches at once into your magicstomp.
+If imported into imported tab you can pick single patches and copy them into user tab and transfer then new setup into your magicstomp.

+User patches can be exported into UB9 or SMF file as well.

 ### Saving patches

 You can transmit all user patches back to youy Magicstomp using the "Send All" button.
-Alternatively you can save the active patch using the mathod described in the manual if the Magicstomp ( using the "Store" and "+" "-" buttons on your Magicstomp.
+Alternatively you can save the active patch using the method described in the manual if the Magicstomp ( using the "Store" and "+" "-" buttons on your Magicstomp.

 ## For the interested: Building MagicstompFrenzy on Linux